Find Grad Schools

 16 Yearly Graduations

 The most popular school in the United States for soil sciences students seekinga master's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 16 master's degrees were handed out to soil sciences majors at UF.
-About 56% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 16 people received their master's degree in soil sciences from UF.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #2